Have questions about sorority life?

 What is the new member process like?

 Each sorority has its own new member education program.
-The purpose of a new member program is to educate a new member on her organization’s values and its history.
+The purpose of a new member program is to educate a new member on her organization’s values and history.
 Typically, the programs are fun and interesting and lead up to initiation into the organization.

 How bad is the hazing?